johnsimeroth/johnsimeroth/README.md

-## Hi, I'm Johnathan
+## Hi, I'm Johnathan!
+- Full Stack generalist (with more of a FE specialist lean, lately)
+- Data nerd
-- Full Stack generalist, Data nerd, Mechanical Product Designer
+- Mechanical Product Designer

-- Currently working on: learn-tamagui, a guided tutorial for learning the ins and outs of tamagui (and solito) for universal app design.
-Currently, the app is in its infancy and just gives an overview of how the tamagui components look on various platforms, all in one place.
-You can [access the deployed version here](https://learn-tamagui.vercel.app).
-There are also some high level explainers in the github readme, that I am working on converting to interactive lessons.
-- Learning next: Kubernetes
+## Current cool stuff I get to work on
+- Frontend Engineer @ Canva (where I have a separate gh account).
+Working on our charts product!
+- Cofounder and Tech Lead of Pug Sports, where we're architecting a better way to book, host, and play pickup games.

-## What's Next
+## What's next

-I'm looking for a full-stack web/mobile dev role that aligns with my skills and experience.
-Roles focused on front-end or back-end are great too, I'm comfortable in any part of the stack.
-I'm open to (and in fact prefer) learning new skills and technologies as well!
-Please reach out on [LinkedIn](https://www.linkedin.com/in/johnathan-simeroth) if you're interested in working together, whether that's bringing me on as a full time hire for your company, or just collaborating as a peer on a hobby/open-source project!

-## Skills and Tools
+For now, I plan to continue doing what I'm doing, because I'm having a blast.
+Nonetheless, I love connecting and always enjoy learning new things.
+Please reach out on [LinkedIn](https://www.linkedin.com/in/johnathan-simeroth) if you're interested in chatting or working together in some way.

+## Some technologies I've used in recent projects

 ### Languages
 ![Typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)